Illinois

 Design-Build Impact: Does not change design-build authority within the state.

-Last Action: February 11, 2026: The bill is within the HOUSE Committee on STATE GOVERNMENT.
+Last Action: March 27, 2026: The bill is within the HOUSE Committee on STATE GOVERNMENT.
+The bill had a hearing on March 25.
+The bill was re-referred to the HOUSE Committee on RULES under Rule 19(a).

 Status: In Committee